 3. My Financial Planning Practice Clients Deserved Better

 When I started in the business, I was so excited to help people.
-I was so excited about building the financial plans, talking about investment portfolios, about rebalancing and reallocating, and required minimum distributions and 529 college savings plans.
-I was in it to win it, and to help my clients win it at the same time.
+I was so excited about building the financial plans, talking about investment portfolios, rebalancing and reallocating, and required minimum distributions and 529 college savings plans.
+I was in it to win, and to help my clients win it at the same time.

 But it got to the point where I just didn’t have the heart.
 I knew my clients deserved to work with somebody who was completely in it, and I wasn’t – not anymore.
 My clients weren’t getting 100% of me.
 They were getting 80%, 70%, or whatever – it just depended on whatever was going on with my online business or with my family.

-That was a hard one to accept because I had so much pride in how much time and effort that I put into each client, just building the relationships and genuinely caring about who they were, what they’re doing, the concerns they have, the fears they have… that was me.
+That was a hard one to accept because I had so much pride in how much time and effort I put into each client, just building the relationships and genuinely caring about who they were, what they were doing, the concerns they had, the fears they have… that was me.
 I would wear all my client’s emotions.

 When we had bad markets, I saw how that would affect people, and it affected me, too.
-But when I didn’t have that same passion, that same drive and same desire, I knew I needed to find somebody who was going to take better care of my clients than I had the capacity to.
-It was a hard one to accept, a hard one to admit, but my clients did deserve better than I was giving them.
+But when I didn’t have that same passion, that same drive, and that same desire, I knew I needed to find somebody who was going to take better care of my clients than I had the capacity to.
+It was a hard one to accept and a hard one to admit, but my clients did deserve better than what I was giving them.

 4. Big Risks = Exponential Growth

-I had prior experience show me this principal.
-It isn’t just a tweetable quote either.
+I had prior experience with this principle.
+It isn’t just a tweetable quote, either.
 In different aspects of my business life, there was often a big payoff when I was willing or able to take a big risk.

 One example I can remember was when I left my first employer.
 I left after five years and co-founded my own investment planning firm.